Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 Peter Moxham was again President with Alan Fletcher back as Vice-President.
 Membership fees were $6 per annum.

 More dives were done at Jervis Bay (9 September), Broughton Island (21 October) and Jervis Bay (24-25 November).
 The Club was very busy.
 The Christmas Party had its traditional beer keg!
 At the end of the year there were 37 members.
-Attendence at the meetings increased greatly, with an average of over 15 and up to 22 attending.
+Attendance at the meetings increased greatly, with an average of over 15 and up to 22 attending.

 1980